turksmathstuff/turksmathstuff.github.io/mail-to-doc.md

 You can now quickly save another email to your existing document or create a different one (e.g., "Admin Memos").
 The list will grow automatically as you create more destination documents.

+### Potential Developments:
+- The whole point is to create a database for [NotebookLM](https://notebooklm.google/)
+- It _might_ be possible to make this automatic.
+I asked the AI (Gemini Pro) and it was ready to get started.
+I just didn't want to get into it at the moment.

 <style>
 /* Show a copy button on hover for code blocks */ pre {